Lee Man-hee

 Lee Man-hee (born 15 September 1931) is a South Korean cult leader.
 Lee is the founder of the Shincheonji Church of Jesus, a South Korean religious group with teachings derived from Christianity that is considered a pseudoreligion or cult by mainstream Christian churches.
 Lee is a self-proclaimed messiah, whose followers believe he is immortal and infallible.

 Early life

 Lee was born on 15 September 1931 in Punggak-myeon, Cheongdo County, North Gyeongsang Province (Keishōhoku-dō), Japanese Korea, Empire of Japan.
+He is a descendant of the Jeonju Yi clan.
 Before founding his own religious movement, he was a member of the group known as Olive Tree and of another movement called the Tabernacle Temple (장막성전).

 Lee claimed to have served as a sergeant in the 7th Infantry Division of the Republic of Korea Army during the Korean War; however, there is no clear evidence to support this assertion.
 After the war, he returned to Punggak Village and worked as a farmer.